BEWARE: Some displays are weather-dependent or have limited hours! Check the listings closely so your visit is a treat, not a trick!

 The First House on Second Road, 8 Second Rd., Chepachet, RI

 Christopher Carlow doesn’t mess around when it comes to Halloween.
 It’s his tenth year decorating his Chepachet home and most of the display is handcrafted.
 The display at First House on Second Road is filled with creepy sculptures, including Pennywise from Stephen King’s “IT,” zombies, demons, a scarecrow, a pumpkin man, a grim reaper and Frankenstein.
 “It is a little creepy [and] scary, but most kids love it,” Carlow said.
 “Minimal gore, and no one jumping out screaming or anything!”
-The haunt runs Fridays, Saturdays and Sundays from sunset to 10 p.m. starting Oct.
-15. Visit their Facebook page here.
+Starting Oct.
+1, the haunt runs Fridays and Saturdays from sunset to 10 p.m. and Sundays until 9 p.m.
+Visit their Facebook page here.
+Note: the haunt will be closed on Oct 14, 15, 20 and 21.

 Kyle’s Halloween Haunt, 20 Berclay Street, Johnston, RI